 Fans of Downton Abbey may be fascinated—and a bit envious—of the Crawley daughters’ morning ritual of awakening to a tray of hot tea placed upon their recumbent laps by their ladies’ maids.
-I suspect the great estate house was quite drafty, and more than a few cups of hot tea were consumed before the pampered ladies placed their delicate toes upon the cold floor.
+I suspect the grand estate house was quite drafty; consequently, more than a few cups of hot tea were consumed before the pampered siblings placed their delicate toes upon the cold floor.

-Indian tea growers of the Edwardian era did their best to propagate this idyllic scenario as depicted in this advertisement sponsored by the British tea industry (left).
+Indian tea growers of the Edwardian era did their best to propagate this idyllic scenario, as depicted in this advertisement sponsored by the British tea industry (above).
 Taking a few cups of “bed tea” was considered quite stylish—as long as you could afford the staff to bring your tea and toast to your boudoir.

-Black tea from the Assam region of India, blended with a bit of Ceylon (Sri Lanka) or Kenyan tea, was the standard breakfast blend found in British teapots at the turn of the 20th century.
+Black tea from India’s Assam region, blended with a bit of Ceylon (Sri Lanka) or Kenyan tea, was the standard breakfast blend found in British teapots at the turn of the 20th century.

 But America’s taste for morning tea tended toward a more mellow blend emphasizing Ceylon teas.
-We had our own tea packagers, such as the Great Atlantic and Pacific Tea Company (A&P) and White Rose.
-And by 1919, the British giant Lipton had established a tea bag plant in Hoboken, New Jersey to supply the growing American tea market.
+We had our tea packagers, such as the Great Atlantic and Pacific Tea Company (A&P) and White Rose.
+And by 1919, the British giant Lipton had established a teabag plant in Hoboken, New Jersey, to supply the growing American tea market.

-I am often asked “what goes into a breakfast blend?”
+People often ask, “what goes into a breakfast blend?”
 There is no master recipe book where tea blenders look for recipes.
-We are guided by tradition, creativity, consumer demand, and our own personal tastes.
+Blenders are guided by tradition, creativity, consumer demand, and our tastes.
 Here are a few notes on traditional breakfast teas.

-After describing all these traditional black tea blends, I must admit that tea tastes are changing and consumers are also drinking green teas and herbals at the breakfast table.
-Some new tea drinkers are looking for the boost of antioxidants that only green tea can deliver.
-Others simply prefer the smooth clean taste of caffeine-free herbs.
+After describing all these traditional black tea blends, I must admit that tea tastes are changing, and consumers are also drinking green teas and herbals at the breakfast table.
+Low-caffeine Houjicha is the tea most often served with breakfast when I travel to Japan.
+Many tea drinkers are looking for the potent dose of antioxidants that green tea delivers.

-All of these choices are all okay.
-Just drink whatever tea helps you, like the Grantham girls, go gently into the morning.
+You can’t go wrong with any of these choices.
+I suggest that you drink whatever tea helps you, like the Grantham girls, get out of bed in order to go gently into the morning.

-Tea Maestro Bruce Richardson is the co-author, with Jane Pettigrew, of The Social History of Tea (2014) by Benjamin Press.
+Tea Maestro Bruce Richardson is the co-author, with Jane Pettigrew, of The Social History of Tea, published by Benjamin Press, a division of Elmwood Inn Fine Teas.